 Benefits: Stylish, provides shelter from the sun or rain.
 Weatherproof.

 There are several options for a balcony pergola.
 You can buy a stylish bamboo pergola and add a canopy for shade or you DIY your own pergola if you’re looking for an interesting project to take on.

 Pergolas can look amazing when done right, but they are best suited to larger, ground floor patio areas or backyards versus apartment balconies.
 In the condo world, you’d probably only find these on large terraces.
 If you like the idea of a pergola, but have an apartment balcony, a DIY canopy is a much better option.

-There are a ton of balcony cover options out there, but the best one for you depends on your balcony structure and your needs.
+There are a ton of balcony shade options out there, but the best one for you depends on your balcony structure and your needs.
 Hopefully, these ideas have provided plenty of inspiration as you plan out your space!